-MGT selected three sources of data for its private sector analysis: (1) data provided by Reed Construction Data (RCD) Corporation, (2) permit data (such as building, electrical, plumbing)5 provided by Richmond for commercial construction projects permitted between July 1, 2005, and June 30, 2009.
+MGT selected several sources of data for its private sector analysis: (1) data provided by Reed Construction Data (RCD) Corporation and (2) permit data (such as building, electrical, plumbing)5 provided by the cities of Richmond6, Charlottesville, Fairfax, and Portsmouth, Virginia for commercial construction projects permitted.
+Permit data was also collected and analyzed for commercial construction projects permitted by Henrico County, Virginia.
 The value in examining permits is that it offers the most complete and up-to-date record of actual construction activity undertaken in these market areas.
-However, to corroborate findings, MGT also analyzed RCD, which gathers information on both general construction and civil engineering projects in a given market area at both the prime contractor and subcontractor level.6
+However, to corroborate findings, MGT also analyzed RCD, which gathers information on both general construction and civil engineering projects in a given market area at both the prime contractor and subcontractor level.7